claydoers/claydoers/README.md

 all things data!**

 - :test_tube: I have a passion for data and all things data related.
-- 🌱 I’m currently learning R & Azure.
+- 🌱 I’m currently learning the Azure tech stack.
-- 📗 2023 goals: Add new exciting projects to my portfolio & obtain 1-2 new certifications.
+- 📗 2024 goals: Add new exciting projects to my portfolio & obtain 1-2 new certifications.
 - 💥 Fun fact about me: I love sound design & creating music.
 - 💼 Some of my projects: <a href="https://github.com/claydoers/Portfolio">Portfolio</a>